PA Competitive Events Policies

 Pennsylvania Competitive Events Policies:

-1. National Team from Pennsylvania - Chapter members/teams must earn a minimum score of 75 points to be named to represent Pennsylvania FCCLA on the national team.
+1. National Team from Pennsylvania and Scholarship Awards - Chapter members/teams must earn a minimum score of 75 points to be named to represent Pennsylvania FCCLA on the national team or to receive a scholarship award.

 2. STAR Events substitutions are allowed for the PA FCCLA State Leadership Conference according to the following guidelines: